Order management

 What is order management?

 Order management is the system or workflow businesses use to handle customer orders from start to finish.
-It begins when an order is placed and covers everything from inventory checks and payment processing to packaging, shipping, and even post-delivery returns or exchanges.
+It begins when an order is placed and covers everything from inventory checks and payment processing to packaging, order fulfillment, and post-delivery returns or exchanges.

-In ecommerce, effective order management ensures a smooth customer experience across multiple sales channels like Shopify, Amazon, or WooCommerce.
-Businesses often rely on order management systems (OMS) to automate tasks, sync inventory, and track orders in real-time.
+In ecommerce, effective order management ensures a smooth customer experience across multiple sales channels like Shopify, Amazon, or WooCommerce, and it has to handle both one-time and recurring orders generated by subscription billing.
+The workflow itself is typically powered by an order management system (OMS), the software that automates tasks, syncs inventory, and tracks orders in real time.
 A well-structured OMS helps reduce errors, streamline operations, and handle large volumes during peak sales periods.

 Benefits of order management